 Initiative definition

-An initiative definition is a collection of policy definitions that are tailored toward achieving a singular overarching goal.
+An initiative definition is a collection of policy definitions tailored toward achieving a singular overarching goal.
 Initiative definitions simplify managing and assigning policy definitions.
 They simplify by grouping a set of policies as one single item.
-For example, you could create an initiative titled Enable Monitoring in Microsoft Defender for Cloud, with a goal to monitor all the available security recommendations in your Microsoft Defender for Cloud instance
+For example, you could create an initiative titled Enable Monitoring in Microsoft Defender for Cloud, with the goal of monitoring all the available security recommendations in your Microsoft Defender for Cloud instance.

 Under this initiative, you would have policy definitions such as:

-• Monitor unencrypted SQL Database in Microsoft Defender for Cloud - For monitoring unencrypted SQL databases and servers.
+Monitor unencrypted SQL Database in Microsoft Defender for Cloud - This is used to monitor unencrypted SQL databases and servers.

 Like policy parameters, initiative parameters help simplify initiative management by reducing redundancy.
 Initiative parameters are parameters being used by the policy definitions within the initiative.